 When not nerding out on the latest trends in communications strategy, you can find her on the dance floor or roaming the streets of New York with her camera.

-Rosa joined the Forward Together team in April 2016 as the Grants Manager working from the Portland office.
+Rosa joined the Forward Together team as the Grants Manager working from the Portland office.
 As the Grants Manager, Rosa helps to develop, implement and administrate institutional fundraising strategies for Forward Together and its programs.
 Most recently, she served as the Development and Communications Director at the Illinois Caucus for Adolescent Health where she implemented new strategies and systems to secure necessary resources to sustain programming and developed an organizational approach to grassroots fundraising.
 During her time at ICAH, Rosa served on the leadership team of the organization where she nurtured a supportive, inventive and dynamic team with an equal focus on the big and small picture, grounded in the organization’s mission and values.
 Prior to ICAH, Rosa served as the Development and Communications Manager at Western States Center where she focused on grants management and social media communication.
 Rosa is committed to volunteering in philanthropy and has been part of the grant making committee of McKenzie River Gathering (MRG) Foundation and the pilot Giving Project of the Crossroads Foundation.
 She holds a double BA in Latin American and Latina/o Studies and Spanish from DePaul University and an MA in Ethnic Studies from San Francisco State University.
 Rosa is a Mami of twins and enjoys powerlifting and Virgen de Guadalupe iconography.

 Michele Ruffin is the Oregon Campaign Manager at Forward Together.
 Based out of Portland, she leads the state-based program in Oregon toward policy wins and effective culture shift campaigns.
 In 2018, Michele led Forward Together’s canvass team to defeat an anti-abortion measure at the ballot by building relationships with voters of color and having long-form conversations about abortion access.
 The measure was fiercely rejected with one of highest voter turnouts in Oregon’s history.